Alexinfos/obs-coutndown/README.md

-# obs-coutndown
+# Countdown script for OBS (Open Broadcaster Software)
-Fully functionnal script that create coutdown timers for OBS.
+Fully functionnal script that create a coutdown timer for OBS.